-Time-saving Digital Transfer Services offered by the Student Multimedia Design Center help students, faculty, and staff to concentrate on planning, designing, and producing their media projects.
-Users may drop off media at the Center and retrieve a DVD with their data along with their original media without having to expend time transferring their content into digital format in real time.
+Digital Transfer Services offered by the Student Multimedia Design Center help students, faculty, and staff to concentrate on planning, designing, and producing their media projects.
+Users may drop off media at the Center and retrieve a DVD with their data along with their original media without spending time transferring their content into digital format in real-time.

 Please bring media to be transferred to the service desk accompanied by a printed copy of the digital transfer services form.

 - Tape (VHS, miniDV, 8mm, Hi8, and Digital 8) to DVD: $40 for up to one hour of content and $10 for each additional hour, per source, e.g., $50 to transfer a 2-hour VHS tape to DVD.

 - Hard drive, CD, DVD, or memory card to DVD: $20 for up to one hour of content and $5 for each additional hour, per source.

 - Photographs, slides, and negatives scanned into digital format: $.50 per image, with a minimum charge of $10 per disc.

 Fees for tape-based media are higher than those for other electronic media because each transfer takes place in real-time, e.g., one hour of playing time for each hour of video brought for transfer.

 Payment for Digital Transfer Services may be made by cash, credit card, check, or Flex, using UD One-Card or Library Copy Card.

 Media, including movies, television programs, and photographic images are subject to United States Copyright Law, and it is illegal to make copies, in part or whole, of the content for the same purpose as the original without the expressed permission of the copyright owner.

 Limited portions of copyrighted content in projects may be transferred under fair use based on the user’s responses to these questions: